-The suspension is composed of struts up front and a multilink setup at the rear, and the handling is responsive and composed.
+The suspension is made up of struts up front and a multilink setup at the rear, and the handling is responsive and composed.

-While most buyers opt for the four or five-cylinder engines, VW also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
-The VR6 is exclusively mated to VW's DSG automatic transmission, and fuel economy checks in at 20/28 mpg.
+While most buyers opt for the four-cylinder engine, Volkswagen also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
+The VR6 is exclusively mated to firm's DSG automatic transmission, and fuel economy checks in at 20/28 mpg.

 Trim Level Breakdown

-The Passat offers a small galaxy of trim levels - S, SE and SEL all of which break down into sub-trim levels as well.
-While the five-cylinder engine is available with all trim levels, the TDI and VR6 can't be had in base model "S" form.
+The Passat offers a small galaxy of trim levels - S, SE, SE with Technology, SEL and SEL Premium.
+While the turbo four engine is available with all trim levels, the V6 is only available on the SE with Technology and on the SEL Premium.

-The entry-level S model includes dual-zone automatic climate control, power windows and locks, Bluetooth connectivity with audio streaming, an AM/FM/CD stereo with an AUX-in jack, cruise control, an anti-theft system and 16-inch steel wheels with hubcaps.
-The S with appearance package adds 16-inch "San Jose" alloy wheels, a foldable rear armrest, front visor vanity mirrors and a standard automatic transmission.
+The entry-level S model includes dual-zone automatic climate control, power windows and locks, Bluetooth connectivity with audio streaming, an AM/FM/CD stereo with an AUX-in jack, cruise control, an anti-theft system, 16-inch alloy wheels, forward collision warning and autonomous emergency braking.

 All Passat models feature dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
 Also included is an intelligent crash response system, which automatically unlocks all doors, disconnects the battery terminal from the alternator cable, shuts off the fuel supply and turns on the warning hazards and interior lights in the event of a crash.

-The Passat's rivals include the oft-lauded Honda Accord, the winter-ready AWD Subaru Legacy and the recently revamped and newly stylish Chrysler 200.
-Other mid-size sedan options include the fine driving Ford Fusion and the ever-popular Toyota Camry.
+The Passat's rivals include the oft-lauded Honda Accord, the winter-ready AWD Subaru Legacy and the Chrysler 200.
+Other mid-size sedan options include the Ford Fusion and the ever-popular Toyota Camry.